microblink/docker-microblink-java/README.md

 ## Description

-With the OpenJDK it is available the whole Java Development Kit, but to reduce the runtime size, this runtime is built with `jlink` which keeps only required parts of the OpenJDK for running Java applications (just for running not for compiling), for the development you should still use whole JDK.
+With the OpenJDK it is available the whole Java Development Kit, but to reduce the runtime size, this runtime is built with `jlink` which keeps only required parts of the OpenJDK for running Java applications (just for running not for compiling), for the development you should still use the whole JDK.

 ## Compare Sizes